 For example, a heritage charity plans to use its funds to restore a historic mill belonging to a private individual.
 The owner will benefit from the value added to his property from this activity.
+We would need to consider the balance between the private benefit to the owner of the property and the public benefit from the public's continued access to the property and use for charitable purposes.
+Where the private benefit appears to be the real purpose rather than being incidental, the organisation may fail the charity test.

 In this case, we would look for reassurances that firm arrangements were in place to make sure that the private benefit to the owner is removed or minimised.
 Examples of this would be a firm undertaking to transfer ownership to the charity or for it to take a long-term lease of the property.
-Whatever action the charity took, it would need to make sure that any private benefit is outweighed by the public benefit from continued access to the property and use for charitable purposes.
-Where this is not possible, and the private benefit appears to be the real purpose rather than being incidental, the organisation may fail the charity test.